dangeng/old-dangeng.github.io/about.md

 title: About
 ---

-Hello.

-My name is Daniel Geng.
-I am a recent high school grad who hails from Ann Arbor, Michigan.
-Among my interests are coding, math, physics, and software art.
-Some not-as-nerdy pursuits that I enjoy include breakdancing, glowsticking, and ultimate frisbee.
+Hello!
+I'm Daniel Geng, a freshman at UC Berkeley who hails from Ann Arbor, Michigan.
+You can catch me coding, math-ing, physics-ing or meme-ing somewhere with a view.
+I also [blog about machine learning](https://ml.berkeley.edu/blog) for Machine Learning at Berkeley.

+Anyways, I see you've stumbled upon my humble little blog.
+Welcome!
+This is where I jot down interesting ideas that I have and chronicle my adventures for the world to see.

 Feel free to contact me at:

-* Gmail: dangengdg at gmail dot com
+* Gmail: dangengdg at berkeley.edu
+* Machine Learning at Berkeley: dangengdg at ml.berkeley.edu
 * Facebook: [Daniel Geng](https://www.facebook.com/daniel.geng.9)
 * Github: [dangeng](https://github.com/dangeng)